 5. Review Your Metrics:

 Time is precious for any business owner, which is why you shouldn't keep sending emails that don't work.
 By reviewing your metrics, you can grasp what does and doesn't work with your client base.
 Don't be afraid to mix it up within reason and test out new things if you're having a poor success rate.
-Check your format and layout, consider the timing of when you schedule the emails.
-Try changing one thing at a time, not all at once, otherwise you won't know which aspect of your campaign changes helped improve your success.
+Check your format and layout, and consider the timing of when you schedule the emails.
+Try changing one thing at a time, not all at once, otherwise, you won't know which aspect of your campaign changes helped improve your success.

-6. Be Design Consistent:
+6. Be Design-Consistent:

 To align with your veterinary expertise, you want to ensure your emails look as professional as possible.
 Templates are crucial in making this happen.
 However, before you can get going with a template, you have to plan out exactly what you want to show your clients.
 Perhaps you have a new product or service, or a "Tip of the Month" such as when a change in season brings a new danger to dogs or cats and you'd like to get the word out to your clients.
 Planning exactly what you want to include in your campaigns is critical to the template layout.
 Where to place items, layouts, colours, buttons, links, and even whitespace should be consistent so clients always know to scroll to the footer for the customer service number for example.
 Don't be scared to change your design if it really isn't working, however, welcoming your clients to the new and improved newsletter is a great way to sell your new newsletter.